Creatiwity/witycms-doc/applications/settings.md

 * **Description (about 125 symbols)**: a short description of your activity (it cannot exceed 125 characters).

 ### OpenGraph (Facebook)
-This section allows you to edit the elements that will affect the visibility of your website in search engines (such as Google).
-You can leave the fields below blank, but if you want to be found efficiently on search engines, it is strongly recommended to complete the fields correctly.
+The OpenGraph protocol is a short description to precise information on its pages.
+This information will allow social networks to better display a link to your website.

 * **Title**: Website title which defines your activity.
-* **Description (about 125 symbols)**: a short description of your activity (it cannot exceed 125 characters).
+* **Description**: a short description of your activity.
+* **Image**: More often, it is the logo of your company or a graphic that represents the activity of your website.

 ## Contact details
 ![](../images/settings-contact-details.png)